sankalp1999/semantweet-search/README.md

 # SemanTweet Search

-SemanTweet Search allows you to search your Twitter archive using semantic similarity.
-It preprocesses your tweets, generates embeddings using OpenAI's small/large embedding model, stores the data and embeddings in a LanceDB vector db, and provides a web interface to search and view the results.
+SemanTweet Search allows you to search over all your tweets from the Twitter archive using semantic similarity.
+A demo is available [here](https://x.com/dejavucoder/status/1770159894143946966?s=20).

+It preprocesses your tweets, generates embeddings using **OpenAI's small/large embedding model**, stores the data and embeddings in LanceDB vector db, and provides a web interface to search and view the results.

-You can do semantic search post filtering by time, likes, retweets, media only or link only tweets too.
+You can do semantic search post **pre-filtering by time, likes, retweets, media only or link only** tweets too.

-Uses:
+Pre-filtering by sql operations helps not only filter but also reduce the vector searchspace thus speeding up the search.

+You can additionally use/edit `projector.py` and [tensorflow projector ](https://projector.tensorflow.org/)to get a visualization of your tweets using t-sne algorithm as shown [here](https://x.com/dejavucoder/status/1771510768053186910?s=20)

+**Technologies Used:**
-- twitter archive for data
+- Twitter archive for data
-- semantic search using openai embeddings
+- OpenAI embeddings for semantic search
-- lance db for vector search and sql operations
+- [Lancedb](https://lancedb.com/) for vector search and sql operations
+- Hybrid search provided by Lancedb combining BM25 + embedding search
-- flask for server
+- Flask for server

-**Currently, only supports openai embeddings.**

 ## Prerequisites